mysrcs/hugooooo/content/blog/2021-11-29-Announcing-the-chat.sr.ht-public-beta.md

 Our work is not limited to chat.sr.ht itself &mdash; we want to improve the IRC ecosystem as a whole.
-We are involved in upstream [IRCv3] development: we participate the standardization process by providing implementations and feedback for work-in-progress specifications (for instance [chathistory]), and we're also pushing new specifications (for instance [extended-monitor]).
+We are involved in upstream [IRCv3] development: we participate in the standardization process by providing implementations and feedback for work-in-progress specifications (for instance [chathistory]), and we're also pushing new specifications (for instance [extended-monitor]).
 Additionally, we've been contributing to [modern-irc], the de-facto IRC